 Imagine you want to copy out all image, movie or video files from a folder.
 That's not a problem if it is a small folder, but lets say that folder has more than 1000 mixed files in it.
 You only want to move a specific file type or types and leave the remaining files in the folder.
 You can do that manually, but it will take some time to complete, especially if there is more than one file type that you want to move.

 With DropIt, you create so called associations that will handle those tasks for you automatically from then on.
 A basic example of an association is the following: Move all jpg and png files to a destination folder.
 To use that, simply drag and drop a folder to the DropIt icon that is displayed on your desktop when you launch the program.

 This alone is useful, but the monitoring options improve it even further.
-Instead of having to run the operation manually every time you want to run one of the supported actions, you can configure the program to monitor folders for you.
-For each folder you select a profile that can contain one or multiple actions.
+Instead of having to run the operation manually every time you want to run one of the operations, you can configure the program to monitor folders for you.
+For each folder, you select a profile that may include one or multiple actions.
 This enables you to extract new archives that land in your download folder, copy all documents to a backup location, send files per email, or compress files that you put into a folder.